pievalentin/ecas/README.md

 ```bash
 pip3 install .
 ```
-Restart your terminal so the `ecas` is available.
+Restart your terminal so that `ecas` is available.
 ## Usage

 ```bash